Tuesday, 21 January 2014

 Thursday, 9 January 2014

 Grandma Abson’s Recipe of the Month board has pride of place.
-We’ve been collaborating on this project for just over a year now.
 Tim says the recipes are very popular with his savvy customers who snap photos with their smart phones.
-We link each month’s recipe to whatever is in season that month and mainly use ingredients from Tim and Jane’s emporium of baking and fresh fruit and vegetables.
-We support everything that’s good about #loveyourlocalmarket and #shoplocal.
-And we’re keeping Grandma’s legacy of homemade baking alive with easy recipes which taste just scrummy with few ingredients.
+We link each month’s recipe to whatever is in season that month and mainly use ingredients from Tim and Jane’s emporium.
+We’re also keeping Grandma’s legacy of homemade baking alive with easy recipes which taste just scrummy with few ingredients.

 To start the New Year, January’s Recipe of the Month is St Clement’s Pie.
-Here’s the story behind this famous pie, eaten whenever there are bells to ring out.
-Just as in the nursery rhyme, it’s made with oranges and lemons and is very similar to Grandma’s Lemon Meringue pie.
+This famous pie is eaten whenever there are bells to ring out.
+Just as in the nursery rhyme, it’s made with oranges and lemons.

 St Clement’s Pie